Most of the guitar related content you listen to and learn is played in standard tuning, which is E A D G B E.

 - Avenged Sevenfold – Bat Country

-With Drop C (read our full guide here), your starting point is to tune your guitar to D Standard (all strings one whole step down), and then drop the lowest string a whole tone.
+With drop C, your starting point is to tune your guitar to D Standard (all strings one whole step down), and then drop the lowest string a whole tone.

 Open tunings have been a favorite among guitarists for decades.

 They allow you to play full chords on all six strings of the guitar with just a one finger barre – similar to drop tunings, but not limited to the lowest three strings.

 They are an amazing tool for songwriters, slide players, and you can hear them on countless records spanning over several genres from various decades.